 I think one of the easiest exercises to do is go on a run.
 This isn’t going to get you super toned, but, it is getting your heart pumping, and that is the most crucial part of exercise.
 The reason running is so easy is that it is very versatile.
 All you have to do to prepare for a run is tie on your tennis shoes and head out the door!
 You can run for the full thirty minutes without having to worry if your form or technique is correct.
 It is the simplest way to burn those calories.

-If you live in a mellow-weather town, you can go on morning or evening jogs outside any time of the year.
+If you live in a mellow-weather town, you can go on morning or evening jogs outside at any time of the year.
 It feels good to breathe in the fresh air, and I am all for taking my dog out to get his daily exercise too.
 If you live in a more extreme environment, don’t discount running.
 During good bouts of weather, take my advice on going outside.
 But, if it is snowing and you still want to get your run in – head over to the gym!
 Treadmills are readily available, and you can continue this workout year-round.

 No Equipment Needed!

 If you do want to get toned, try some “no equipment” workouts.
-You can find so many of these online, but some of my favorites are ones you’ve probably been doing since elementary school P.E. sit ups, crunches, and planks target your abdomen and are really easy to bust out on the living room floor.
+You can find so many of these online, but some of my favorites are ones you’ve probably been doing since elementary school P.E. sit-ups, crunches, and planks target your abdomen and are really easy to bust out on the living room floor.
 Squats and lunges tone up your legs and butt.
 Finally, if you grab something semi-heavy (start off with something that is 2 lbs and work your way up), you can even tone your arms by lifting that object over your head repeatedly.
-The beauty about these workouts is that you don’t even have to leave your house.
+The beauty of these workouts is that you don’t even have to leave your house.
 You could do these in your pyjamas right after you wake up in the morning.
 Super quick and easy for those of you trying to squeeze it into your day.

 One Last Piece of Advice